-Today, Theravada Buddhism is the professed religion of about 90% of Lao people.
+Today, Theravada Buddhism is the official religion of about 90% of Lao people.
 Buddhism is an inherent feature of daily life and casts a strong influence on Lao society.
-Lao woman can be seen each morning giving alms to monks, earning merit to lessen the number of their rebirths.
+Lao women can be seen each morning giving alms to monks, the reason earning merit to their rebirths.
 It is expected that every Lao man will become a monk for at least a short time in his life.

-Traditionally, men spent three months during the rainy season in a Wat (Buddhist temple).
+Traditionally, men spend three months during the rainy season in a Wat (Buddhist temple).
 Today, however; most men curtail their stay to one or two weeks.

 Lao religious images and art is also distinctive and sets Laos apart from its neighbors.
 The “Calling for Rain” posture of Buddha images in Laos, for example, which depicts the Buddha standing with his hands held rigidly at his side, fingers pointing to the ground, can not be found in other Southeast Asian Buddhist art traditions.
 Religious influences are also pervasive in classical Lao literature, especially in the Pha Lak, Pha Lam, the Lao version of India’s epic Ramayana.